First Trip to Egypt? My Ultimate Guide of Insider Tips To Know BEFORE You Go

-Before travelling to Egypt for the first time I had many questions, several of which remained unanswered.
+Before my trip to Egypt for the first time I had many questions, several of which remained unanswered.
 But not for too long.
 Because the moment I landed I set about to explore a civilisation I had been yearning to for the—longest—time.

 You’re deliberating whether to visit Egypt in the first place?
 DO IT!

+Looking for Egypt Travel Tips?
 I know you want to know about the locals, their food, how to dress, and the best time to go.
-I also go into detail about all of this and more including currency exchange, visa requirements, tipping and how to get around.
+I also go into detail about all of this and more including currency exchange, visa requirements, tipping, and how to get around.

-Your ultimate guide of insider tips to know before travelling to Egypt
+Insider travel tips to know before your trip to Egypt

 Many travellers I met along the way shared the same sentiments, including solo female travellers.
 It may be a good idea to ask the hotel staff to write down its details and address for you in Arabic, as it helps if you have to get directions from people who cannot read English.